Vija02/TheOpenPresenter/patches/README.md

 Patched so that we can push changes from the server.
 Previously, these changes would be ignored.

+## @tus/s3-store

+- Update everything private -> protected.
+So that we can extend the functionality
+- Export the Options type, also so that we can extend the constructor

 ## graphql

 Remove the .mjs entry to force bundler to use the cjs build.
 This was causing us build issues.